qais-yousef/sched-analyzer/README.md

 * util_est at runqueue level and of tasks
 * Number of tasks running for every runqueue
 * Track load balance entry/exit and some related info (Experimental)
-* Filter tasks per pid or comm (limited to one pid and one comm)
+* Filter tasks per pid or comm.

 # Requirements